jupyter/governance/linux-proposal.md

 our ability to scale in certain strategic directions and in maintaining core functions needed for an effort of our size and scope.
 We believe the plan below is the right path forward to meet these challenges;
-we\'ve come to this plan after a detailed exploration of multiple options.
+we've come to this plan after a detailed exploration of multiple options.

 **We propose that Project Jupyter -- with its current governance